cehjelmen/gs_assessment/README.md

 This set of scripts is for running through the genome size/chromosome number assessment manuscript currently titled: Genome size and chromosome number are critical metrics for accurate genome assembly assessment in Eukaryota

-Script 1 retrieves assembly data from the Assembly (and other) NCBI databases Script 2 writes genome size data (you must download from appropriate genome size databases, they are not stored here) Script 3 writes chromosome data (you must get from appropriate chromosome databases, they are not stored here) Script 4 writes drosophila underreplication data (data from Hjelmen et al. 2020 Evolution paper)
+Script 1 retrieves assembly data from the Assembly (and other) NCBI databases\n Script 2 writes genome size data (you must download from appropriate genome size databases, they are not stored here) Script 3 writes chromosome data (you must get from appropriate chromosome databases, they are not stored here) Script 4 writes drosophila underreplication data (data from Hjelmen et al. 2020 Evolution paper)